 The average platelet count is between 150,000 and 450,000 platelets per microliter of blood.
 The donation does not significantly decrease the number of platelets in the donor’s body, and the donated platelets are replaced in approximately two days.
 Platelet donors can donate every seven days and up to 24 times a year.

 The qualifications for platelet donors are similar to those for whole blood donations.
-The minimum age is 17 (16-and 17-years-old with signed parental consent form*), and platelet donors must weigh at least 125 lbs.
-(110 lbs. with a high-enough platelet count).
+The minimum age is 17 (16-and 17-years-old with signed parental consent form*), and platelet donors must weigh at least 110 lbs.

 Because there is a special process involved with donating platelets, Central Blood Bank collects platelets at these community donor centers.
 Click on the center to schedule your lifesaving platelet donation appointment.